This page will be updated as new information becomes available.

 The Online Learning Initiative offers Remote Learning: Tips for Students with guidance on developing a study plan, creating space for learning, connecting with other people virtually, and other ideas for how to adapt to remote learning.
 Weingarten Learning Resources Center also has a list of Resources for Remote Learning and offers virtual individual consultations.

 I am an international student and have questions including concerns regarding my visa, housing and OPT/CPT training.
 What should I do?

 It is anticipated that COVID testing will be available on campus from Student Health.
 More information regarding this will be available shortly.

 Will students have access to the computer lab and printing at Caster?

 It is currently planned that the computer lab will be closed at Caster, but printing will be available to students on campus.
 Printing software will be available for students to print documents to a printer located on the 2nd floor of Caster.

 When will Canvas be ready for students to view?

 Once the instructor for the Canvas site “publishes,” the Canvas site, students will be able to view it.

-How is research being handled on Penn’s campus this Fall?
+How is research being handled on Penn’s campus?